adamkrenoux-rgb/africonnectv1.0/README.md

-# 🌍 Connexus - AI-Powered African Travel Platform
+# 🌍 Africonnect - AI-Powered African Travel Platform

-Connexus is an AI-powered platform connecting the international community (UN employees, diplomats, NGO staff, and expats) to authentic local tourism businesses across Africa, while also bridging these businesses with travel influencers for strategic collaborations.
+Africonnect is an AI-powered platform connecting the international community (UN employees, diplomats, NGO staff, and expats) to authentic local tourism businesses across Africa, while also bridging these businesses with travel influencers for strategic collaborations.

 ## 🎯 Mission